graipher/bluewalker/README.md

         Path to socket for listening incoming UNIX socket connections -log-trace
-        Enable more verbose trace logging in addition to debugging -observer
+        Enable more verbose trace logging in addition to debugging -mijia
+        Scan and display information about Xiaomi Mijia devices -observer
         Do scanning in observer mode (display advertising packets as they are received) -output-file string